_

 Where Can You Live Off-Grid?

-When you think about off-grid living and what your life would be like, you probably already have a location in mind: A beautiful area where you have traveled, perhaps, or maybe a region not far from where you live now.
+When you think about off-grid living and what your life would be like, you probably already have a location in mind: a beautiful area where you have travelled, perhaps, or maybe a region not far from where you live now.

 Before you decide on a place, though, look into any legal restrictions that prohibit off-grid living.
 Municipal codes about your home’s minimum square footage, lot size, and camping on your land could mix your plans unless you can get a variance.
 In addition, some areas require homeowners to be connected to city water and/or the power company - preventing off-grid living.
 You’ll want to check the zoning ordinances about septic waste, livestock, aquaculture, and any other activities you plan to do on your land.